Below is information about our brochures, our online resources (including meeting and event listings) and suggested websites.

 Just because a service provider is on the RASP list does not mean that they are a good choice for your family.
-Please evaluate service providers very carefully and understand their treatment and billing practices before signing any contracts or agreements.
+Please see the ASN video series Welcome to Autism to help you evaluate service providers very carefully and understand their treatment and billing practices before signing any contracts or agreements.

 Autism Funding in BC

-We highly recommend this site and think that it will become every parents’ “bible” of autism funding and treatment administration.
+We highly recommend this Autism Funding in BC and think that it will become every parents’ “bible” of autism funding and treatment administration.
 The author of this site is a parent, and will tell you in a simple way about the financial side of providing ABA treatment for your child and how to run an effective ABA therapy team in BC.